Understand how your mind processes experience.

 • slower, steadier integration

-Within the MMI System™ — Multilayered Mind Integration, this kind of pattern is approached with care, structure, and step-by-step guidance.
+The MMI System™ — Multilayered Mind Integration—meets this pattern with extra care, step-by-step support, and real structure.

 Rather than forcing change, the process begins by helping you: